Trust Us for Leaky Chimney Repairs

 In addition to this, chimney leaks can cause your chimney liner to break down and decay, which makes your home vulnerable.
 Flames can easily spread through these vulnerable spots and reach adjacent woodwork.

-Invest in regular inspections and maintenance and book any needed repairs swiftly to avoid threats of this nature and significantly reduce your risk of experiencing a fire.
+Invest in regular inspections and maintenance and book any needed leaky chimney repairs from our New Braunfels technicians swiftly to avoid threats of this nature and significantly reduce your risk of experiencing a fire.

 How Often Should I Have My Chimney Inspected for Leaks?